Mac-Nerd/patchomator/README.md

 `--required "list of labels to require"`
 Optional lists of ignored and/or required labels can be added to fine-tune the installation operation.
 See the section "*Ignored and Required Labels*" for more details.

+`--everywhere`	Allows for searching the entire filesystem for applications during discovery.
+By default, apps installed in /Applications, /usr/local and /Library are discovered.

 `--config "path to config file"`	Override the default configuration file location for `--read --write` or `--install` options.

 `--pathtoinstallomator "path to Installomator.sh"`	Overrides the default Installomator path for `--install` option.